-Muse 3 is tucked away downstairs and has a writing room with huge windows looking out at its own patio and a wooded area beyond.
+The Marianne Moore Suite is tucked away downstairs and has a writing room with huge windows looking out at its own patio and a wooded area beyond.
 It also has a separate private entrance.

-Muse 4 is downstairs and has huge windows looking out at the woods in both bedroom and writing room.
+The Diana Rivers Suite is downstairs and has huge windows looking out at the woods in both bedroom and writing room.
 One writer likened it to writing in a tree-house.